Is your business ready to go global? We’re here to help.

 Tell us your shipping needs

-More and more Japanese brands and businesses are riding the cross-border e-commerce boom to connect with new markets and grow revenue.
+More and more Japanese brands and businesses are riding the cross-border e-commerce boom to integrate with new markets and grow revenue.

 For decades, Japanese brands and businesses have primarily relied on domestic demand.
 However, faced with a declining population and shrinking local market, these local players are starting to think global.
-Thanks to the boom in inbound tourism and visitor spending that started in 2015 and peaked in 2019, Japanese businesses, especially small and medium enterprises (SMEs), have come to realize the potential of overseas markets.
+Thanks to the boom in inbound tourism and visitor spending, Japanese businesses, especially small and medium enterprises (SMEs), have come to realize the potential of overseas markets as a rich source of new customers.

 According to Norio Itabashi, CEO of Digital Studio, hobby-related items with an established reputation for quality, such as fishing tackle, guitars and amplifiers are some of the mall’s best-selling products:

-“The number of Discovery Japan Mall users have increased by about 100,000 in the past year and a half.
-Overseas markets for Japanese sellers will continue to gain momentum, even after the pandemic.”
+“The number of Discovery Japan Mall users continue to increase.
+Overseas markets for Japanese sellers will continue to gain momentum, as visitors are able to return to Japan now the pandemic is over.”

-In addition to managing an online marketplace, Digital Studio also offers marketing solutions and insights based on their accumulated knowledge and experience in cross border e-commerce.
-To reach more customers, Itabashi recommends Japanese sellers build a solid fan base among domestic shoppers before expanding globally.
-This will generate more positive comments and reviews on social media and across major e-commerce platforms that new shoppers may frequent; leading to increased e-newsletter subscribers and followers on social channels.
-And ultimately, more ways to promote new products to customers.
+In addition to managing an online marketplace, Digital Studio also offers marketing solutions and data insights based on their accumulated knowledge and experience in cross border e-commerce.
+To reach more customers, Itabashi recommends Japanese sellers build a solid fan base among domestic shoppers before tackling global expansion.
+This will generate more positive comments and reviews on social media and across major e-commerce platforms that new shoppers may also visit leading to increased e-newsletter subscribers and followers on social channels.

 Another important service that Digital Studio offers is shipping support.
 The company prepares packages and documents, then ships them on behalf of the sellers.
-While Digital Studio used to rely solely on postal services to deliver products to overseas shoppers, the global service disruption caused by the COVID-19 pandemic led them to reconsider their options and collaborate with FedEx instead.
+While Digital Studio used to rely solely on postal services to deliver products to overseas shoppers, the global service disruption caused by the pandemic led them to look at new options and collaborate with FedEx instead.

 FedEx packaging box with tap gun